 In this article, we will go through the possible options for any Java developer to choose from the various options that are available out there to build your Java projects.
 As each of these options available in the market today, have their pros and cons, we will go through them in much more detail and understand the best possible options that we can choose out of the rest.

-Also we would be discussing about the options which are pretty awkwardly present but are still valid tools that could be used by any of the Java developers in detail to whatever extent possible.
+Also, we would be discussing the options which are pretty awkwardly present but are still valid tools that could be used by any of the Java developers in detail to whatever extent possible.

-Let us not dwell any further on the discussions whether or not these build tools are required for any average Java developer or not, but let us get into the core of the discussion on how these build tools help any of the Java developers in their day to day activities.
-We will be discussing more about the following three build tools in great deal:
+Let us not dwell any further on the discussions whether or not these build tools are required for an average Java developer or not, but let us get into the core of the discussion on how these build tools help any of the Java developers in their day to day activities.
+We will be discussing more the following three build tools in a great deal:

-ANT was one of the only available options back in the 2000’s where there wasn’t many options available other than ANT.
+ANT was one of the only available options back in the 2000s where there weren’t many options available other than ANT.
 It was released in the year 2000 and within a short span of time had become the most popular build tool for Java projects.
 ANT in conjunction with Ivy can be termed as the MODERN build tool.

-ANT has a very low learning curve, as it is very close to understanding similar to XML files and hence it was imbibed as a must know technology for Java developers then on.
-It was basically on the procedure oriented way of coding.
+ANT has a very low learning curve, as it is very close to understanding similar to XML files and hence it was imbibed as a must-know technology for Java developers than on.
+It was basically on the procedure-oriented way of coding.

 If the build scripts are not well documented with proper comments, then it becomes unmanageably big and maintenance gets tougher.
 Later on, as dependency management over the network became a must, Ant adopted Apache Ivy.
-Main benefit of Ant is its control of the build process.
+The main benefit of Ant is its control of the build process.

-Apache Maven was released in the year 2004, after ANT was released in the year 2000.
-The main goal that was planned to fix few of the developer hiccups while using ANT.
-Maven hasn’t solved the problem with the XML configuration, but has solved it to an extent that needs a little bit of configuration rather than writing up tons of lines of XML code.
-XML as build configuration format, has imposed strictly a structured and a standardized way.
+Apache Maven was released in the year 2004 after ANT was released in the year 2000.
+The main goal was planned to fix a few of the developer hiccups while using ANT.
+Maven hasn’t solved the problem with the XML configuration but has solved it to an extent that needs a little bit of configuration rather than writing up tons of lines of XML code.
+XML as build configuration format has imposed strictly a structured and a standardized way.

-Maven has taken a step further on relying upon conventions and provisioning targets or better understood as goals that could be invoked instead of developers putting in all the commands that leads to successful execution of a task.
-Maven has also answered the problem of dependency manager while ANT had to rely on its sub project Ivy for these tasks to be done.
+Maven has taken a step further on relying upon conventions and provisioning targets or better understood as goals that could be invoked instead of developers putting in all the commands that lead to the successful execution of a task.
+Maven has also answered the problem of dependency manager while ANT had to rely on its subproject Ivy for these tasks to be done.